the studio

 honest about limits

-we’d rather lose the sale than oversell the tool. if scrb is wrong for your workflow, the support email will tell you so and recommend a competitor. people remember who didn’t lie to them.
+we would rather lose the sale than oversell the tool. if scrb is wrong for your workflow, the support email will tell you so and, where we know one, will recommend a competitor. if rankd cannot judge a thing well, the verdict says so out loud. if tells does not have enough context to read a message, the read says "not enough text," not "based on this single sentence we infer the relationship is in crisis." people remember who did not lie to them.

 boring infra, weird products